Archive Search

 • Is an artist and academic.
 He is currently part of the teaching team in Fine Arts at Winchester School of Art, University of Southampton, England.
 He was born in 1957.
 He studied chemistry and painting at Warren Wilson College, North Carolina, then

-• Alessio Chierico (Ph.D.) is an interdisciplinary artist, researcher and lecturer with a background in contemporary art, design theory and media studies.
-Chierico is currently adjunct professor at Accademia di Belle Arti di Macerata (IT), he held
+• Alessio Chierico (Ph.D.) is an interdisciplinary artist, researcher, and lecturer with a background in contemporary art, design theory, and media studies.
+Chierico is currently a full professor at the Academy of Fine Arts of Frosinone, where he

 • Susan Collins (b.
 1964 London) is one of the UK's leading artists working with digital media.
 For the past decade the collision between the real and the artificial or virtual has been a key area of investigation.
 Collins works across public, gallery